The Dogs of War (song)

 "The Dogs of War" is a song by the English rock band Pink Floyd from their thirteenth studio album, A Momentary Lapse of Reason (1987).
 It was released as a promotional single from the album.
 Live versions have an extended intro, an extended middle solo for the saxophone, a guitar and sax duel and a longer outro as compared to the album version.
-The track was a minor rock radio hit in the US and reached #16 on MTV's Video Countdown in May 1988.
+The track was a minor rock radio hit in the US, reaching #16 on MTV's Video Countdown in May 1988 and No. 30 on the Mainstream Rock charts.

 "The Dogs of War" describes politicians orchestrating wars, suggesting the major influence behind war is money.

 Composition

 Musically, the song follows a twelve-bar blues structure in C minor, only with significantly different chord changes.
 A standard blues song in C minor would progress as Cm, Fm, Cm, G (major or minor), Fm, and back to Cm.
 "The Dogs of War", instead, progresses in this way: Cm, E♭m, Cm, A♭^{7}, Fm, and back to Cm.
 All minor chords include the seventh.

 Lead vocalist David Gilmour often approaches the C minor chord by singing on the diminished fifth, G♭, before descending to the fourth, minor third, and root.
 This melody is also compatible with the next chord, E♭m in which G♭ is the minor third.
 It also appears in the A♭^{7} chord, as the dominant seventh.

 The majority of the song is in a slow 12/8 time.
 After a bluesy guitar solo, the song switches to a fast 4/4 tempo for the saxophone solo.
 This is not unlike what happens in "Money", a minor-key blues-based song from The Dark Side of the Moon (1973), in which a saxophone solos over the song's predominant 7/4 tempo before switching to a faster 4/4 tempo for the guitar solo.
 "The Dogs of War" also imitates "Money" in its ending sequence, with a "call and response" between Gilmour's voice and his guitar.